CURRICULUM & SPEAKERS

 Striving for Holiness & the Common Good in your Personal Mission

-2. How does Catholic social teaching enable us to address polarizing issues through core, foundational principles and meaningful dialogue?
-How does Catholic social teaching equip us in our lay vocations to advance God’s Kingdom where we are?
+How does Catholic social teaching enable us to address polarizing issues through core, foundational principles and meaningful dialogue?
+How does Catholic social teaching equip us in our lay vocations to advance God’s Kingdom where we are, and to share the Good News with our neighbours?

 MONTH 2: